Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 However, it doesn’t match the parchment paper because the dough will stick to the pizza peel if you don’t use flour.

-You can check our article on pizza baking surfaces to find other options to bake your pizza.
+You can check our article on pizza baking surfaces to find other options for baking your pizza.

 Can You Put Parchment Paper in A Pizza Oven?